 Aside from being a top U.K. tourist attraction, we were lured to the castle for a little Halloween fun.
-No better place to spend Halloween then in a medieval castle which dates back nearly 11 centuries…and is rumored to be…. haunted.
+No better place to spend Halloween than in a medieval castle which dates back nearly 11 centuries…and is rumoured to be…. haunted.

-Highly recommend for families.
+Highly recommend it to families.
 We stayed in the Knights Village on the castle property in a cute cottage overlooking the River Avon.
 The boys loved it!
 Especially my 9-year-old.
-He couldn’t get enough of the spooky Halloween inspired attractions and the “plague infested” dungeons.
+He couldn’t get enough of the spooky Halloween-inspired attractions and the “plague-infested” dungeons.

 Things to Do